ItsTarras/PROD323-Dijkstra-and-A-/readme.txt

 For this, open the agent prefab, and check its children properties.
 From here, ensure the corpse trap on the back has every part of it in the "Myself" layer.

+There is also music attached to my agent for a bit of fun.
+Please ensure the speakers are at an acceptable level, otherwise we all may end up with tinnitus.

+Each tag has been applied appropriately.
+However, due to ambiguity within the assignment brief, I have only got capitalised versions of each tag.
+They are "Agent", "Goal", and "Obstacle" respectively.